Ekong J. Peters

 OverviewAI-generated summary

-Ekong J. Peters' research focuses on emergency preparedness and communication, particularly in the context of natural disasters and nuclear events.
-His work examines the effectiveness of risk communication strategies, drawing on real-world events such as the 2019 Arkansas River floods.
-Peters also investigates educational models within academic and emergency management programs, with a specific interest in the scholarship of teaching and learning.
-He has explored the development and evaluation of nuclear planning and response programs, assessing public awareness of associated risks and emergency procedures.
-Peters has published seven works with 127 citations and an h-index of 4.
-He collaborates with Rejina Manandhar and Bethany Swindell, both from Arkansas Tech University, with whom he has co-authored one publication each.
+Ekong J. Peters' research focuses on disaster preparedness and risk communication, particularly within academic and emergency management contexts.
+His work has explored the implications of emergency risk communication strategies, drawing insights from real-world events such as the 2019 Arkansas River floods.
+Peters also investigates the scholarship of teaching and learning, examining its application in academic programs and emergency management education.
+He has studied models for nuclear planning and response programs, evaluating public awareness of risk and emergency protocols.
+Peters has authored or co-authored seven publications, with an h-index of 4 and 131 total citations.
+His collaborators include Ugonma Benita Onuegbu, Rejina Manandhar, and Bethany Swindell, all from Arkansas Tech University, with whom he shares one publication each.

 Metrics